s0met1m3s/UdemyCppExercises/08_OOP/StateMachine/Exercise.md

 The method calling order is:

 1. evaluation
-   1. evaluate_state (calls activatze method of the ac)
+   1. evaluate_state (calls activate method of the ac)
    2. evaluate_transition (executes transition change)

-Note: Define a appropiate enum for the states
+Note: Define an appropiate enum for the states